SharePoint/sp-dev-docs/docs/spfx/viva/bot-powered/Extending-existing-Teams-Bot.md

 ---
 # Extending an already existing Teams Bot to become a Bot Powered Adaptive Card Extension

 The main purpose of having the new Bot Powered Adaptive Card Extensions (ACEs) for Microsoft Viva Connections is to make it possible to reuse already existing bots, enriching their user experience with the support for Microsoft Viva Connections Dashboard.
-In fact, the return of investment that you can achieve by using and extending an already existing effort is a fundamental benefit of the Bot Powered ACEs.
+In fact, the return on investment that you can achieve by using and extending an already existing effort is a fundamental benefit of the Bot Powered ACEs.

-In this article, you're going to learn how to upgrade an already existing Teams Bot into a Bot Powered Adaptive Card Extension (ACE) experience.
+In this article, you'll learn how to upgrade an already existing Teams Bot into a Bot Powered Adaptive Card Extension (ACE) experience.

 ## Updating the code of an already existing bot